corelight/cwrap/README-cwrap-zeek.md

 -----------
 Running `zeek hello.zeek` without cwrap verbosity enables takes 0.7 seconds, but with verbosity enabled it takes 16.5 seconds and spews ~ 19 million lines into a 3.3 GB size `cwrap.out` file.

-There is a hard-coded limit in cwrap which disables function instrumentation output after 10,000 calls.
+There is a default limit (which can be changed via `CWRAP_LOG_LIMIT=<limit>`) in cwrap which disables function instrumentation output after 10,000 calls.
 After that, function calls are still counted as if the function verbosity would have caused output.
 This is a fail safe mechanism to help reduce output size:
 ```
 $ cat cwrap.out | egrep " BroObj::BroObj\(" | tail
 #206209 T14389 C0         + BroObj::BroObj() {} // #9992